COUPLES & FAMILY THERAPY

 Going to couples therapy does not mean admitting defeat.
 Instead, it offers you a chance to explore what's working in your relationship and what may need to change.
 If you feel stuck and confused, like you keep getting into "pointless" arguments, or like you've lost the "magic" you remember in the beginning, couples therapy can help you reconnect with your partner.
 Couples therapy can also help when you feel overwhelmed by the suspicion or revelation of infidelity.
 As a therapist, John Russell can help you pause, own your fears, pain, and desires, and explore paths for moving forward.

-He also offer pre-marital counseling, which he dare says can be fun!
+He also offers pre-marital counseling, which he dare says can be fun!
 Over the course of a few weeks, we take a structured look at your strengths as a couple and give you tools in the areas that are ripe for growth.